ccelikanil/GhostBeacon/README.md

 - Note here that, a **"Beacon Frame"**'s key elements are **"Source Address"** and **"Transmitter Address"** has AP's MAC address *- namely, AP's BSSID*
 - **"Receiver Address"** and **"Transmitter Address"** values are ``FF:FF:FF:FF:FF:FF``, which means the packet is being sent as **Broadcast**.
 - **"SSID"** and **"Channel Number"** sections are also set to tell clients that what this AP's name and which channel that it is currently present. **"Channel Number"** is also another important point because Access Point and the Client should be on the same channel number for a successful connection.
-- Other information in this packet is irrelevant for now.
+- Other information about this frame class is irrelevant for now.

 -